CobyWalters/skyblock-plus-client/README.md

 3) Move the jar file into your mods folder, and you are good to go!

+## Usage
+The default bind for mod settings is Right Shift

+Typing .help in chat will bring up a list of useful commands

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.